Everest Base Camp Trek – 12 Days

 • Maintain a proper diet, rich in carbohydrates and protein, to keep your body’s energy levels

-Equipment Checklist For 12 Days Everest Base Camp Trek
+Equipment Checklist for Everest Base Camp Trek

 Clothing Items